 The Records Unit of the Bentonville Police Department is a civilian support unit, which provides general record maintenance and data entry for the department.
-The Records Division is responsible for processing accident and police incident reports, data entry of traffic and criminal offenses, along with any Freedom of Information Act request.
+The Records Unit is responsible for processing accident and police incident reports, data entry of traffic and criminal offenses, along with any Freedom of Information Act request.

-The Records Division handles a large number of request for reports from the public, specific to the police department, as well as requests for background checks conducted from local records.
+The Records Unit handles a large number of request for reports from the public, specific to the police department, as well as requests for background checks conducted from local records.
 They are also responsible for submitting monthly statistical reports to the state and federal government concerning criminal activity and arrests information for the city.

 Freedom of Information Act Request (FOIA)